Abu Firas al-Suri

-Early life
+Early life and military career

 Suri was born in 1950 in the Syrian town of Madaya, near Damascus.
-He joined the Syrian military and attained the rank of lieutenant but was discharged due to his Islamist leanings in 1979.
+He joined the Syrian military in the 1970s and attained the rank of lieutenant but was discharged due to his Islamist leanings in 1979.

-He then joined the Muslim Brotherhood of Syria and was reportedly a military trainer in the Muslim Brotherhood's Fighting Vanguard group during the Islamist uprising in Syria against the Hafez al-Assad regime between 1979 and 1980.
+He then joined the Muslim Brotherhood in Syria where he became a militant and reportedly a military advisor to Marwan Hadid within the Muslim Brotherhood's Syrian affiliate, the Fighting Vanguard, during the Islamist uprising in Syria against the Hafez al-Assad regime between 1979 and 1980.

-Al Suri later traveled to Afghanistan, where he met Abdullah Azzam, a founding father of modern jihadism, and Osama bin Laden.
-He then helped bin Laden and Pakistani jihadists establish Lashkar-e-Taiba, a terrorist organization that remains closely linked to al-Qaeda to this day.
+al-Suri later travelled to Afghanistan and joined the Afghan Mujahideen to support their cause during the Soviet–Afghan War, where he met Abdullah Azzam, a founding father of modern jihadism, and Osama bin Laden.
+He then helped bin Laden and Pakistani jihadists establish Lashkar-e-Taiba, a terrorist organization that remains closely linked to Al-Qaeda to this day.

-After the 9/11 attacks, al Suri helped the families of al-Qaeda members escape Afghanistan.
-From 2003 to 2013 he was in Yemen, until the dispute between the al-Nusra Front and the Islamic State of Iraq and the Levant erupted.
+After the 9/11 attacks, al Suri helped the families of Al-Qaeda members escape Afghanistan.
+From 2003 to 2013 he was in Yemen, until the dispute between the Al-Nusra Front and the Islamic State of Iraq and the Levant erupted in Syria.